T

 Latvian National Opera and Ballet

-• Consider booking tickets for a performance in advance.
+• Consider booking tickets for a performance if your schedule allows for a memorable evening.

 3. Afternoon